skillrecordings/products/apps/testingaccessibility/README.md

 #### Develop against the New Schema

 To develop against the new schema with the full power of Prisma's TypeScript typings, you'll need to re-generate the Prisma client for the updated schema.
+When doing this, if you switch partner products, the Prisma client will be pointing at the last partner product database until the client is regenerated.

 ```bash
 npx prisma generate